Eastbourne Town F.C.

-Founded on 19 October 1881 as Devonshire Park F.C., they are founding members of the Sussex County F.A. in 1882, Southern Amateur Football League in 1907 and the Sussex County Football League in 1920.
-The club is considered the oldest senior football club in Sussex.
+Founded on 19 October 1881 as Devonshire Park F.C., it was a founding member of the Sussex County F.A. in 1882, the Southern Amateur Football League in 1907 and the Sussex County Football League in 1920.
+Eastbourne Town is considered the oldest senior football club in Sussex.

 The club is a FA Chartered Standard Community club affiliated to the Sussex County Football Association.

 History

 Early history (1880-1905)

-The Eastbourne Chronicle, dated 13 November 1880 first reported of the formation of Eastbourne United Football Club as a result of the amalgamation between Eastbourne Rovers and Eastbourne FC.
+The 13 November 1880 edition of the Eastbourne Chronicle first reported the formation of Eastbourne United Football Club as a result of the amalgamation of Eastbourne Rovers and Eastbourne FC.
 The club briefly changed its name to Eastbourne Football Club at a meeting on 5 October 1881.
-Having failed to secure the use of a ground in South Fields, near to Guildredge Park, permission was sought to play on the grounds of Devonshire Park.
-Part of the deal was to change the name to Devonshire Park in return the Park Company would supply all match materials and pay travelling expenses to aways games.
-At a meeting on the 19 October 1881, it was agreed that the club would be known as Devonshire Park F.C. named after the original ground they played at now occupied by the Devonshire Park Lawn Tennis Club which is also the venue for the Eastbourne International Tennis tournament.
+Having failed to secure the use of a ground in South Fields (near Guildredge Park), permission was sought to play on the grounds of Devonshire Park.
+Part of the deal was to change the name to Devonshire Park; in return, the Park Company would supply all match materials and pay travelling expenses to away games.
+At a meeting on 19 October 1881, it was agreed that the club would be known as Devonshire Park F.C. named after the original ground at which the team played; this is now occupied by the Devonshire Park Lawn Tennis Club, and is also the venue for the Eastbourne International tennis tournament.

 The first recorded game was against Clifton House School on 26 October 1881, which was won by Devonshire Park 5–1.
 The first loss was against New College on 12 November 1881.
 A game in which Devonshire Park lost 5 - 0.
 Their first recorded away win was on 26 November 1881 with an away game at Ardingly College, although the game was played in a 'downpour of rain' and the pitch being in a bad state.
 Devonshire Park won the game by 4 goals to 1.
 On 23 September 1882, at a meeting in Brighton with other clubs in Sussex, Devonshire Park became one of eleven clubs that formed the Sussex County Football Association with Captain Cardwell being nominated as one of the vice-presidents for the first season.
 In the same year was the creation of the Sussex Senior Cup, following a dispute with a cup tie Devonshire Park withdrew from the Sussex County FA.

 Playing at Devonshire Park for 5 years, with the Tennis club and a Cricket club, they moved to the then newly opened Saffrons Field in 1886 when the tennis became a predominant sport there and the success of the South of England Championships.